linas/anant/README.md

 is licensed under the terms of the Gnu GPLv3 license.

-This project is *NOT* meant to be a replacement for other, more established multi-precision systems, such as PARI/GP.
+This project is *NOT* meant to be a replacement for other, more established multi-precision systems, such as MPFR or PARI/GP.
 It is meant to be a staging area for implementations of functions that have not (yet) received much attention in the more established packages.
 Users are strongly encouraged to port the contents of this package to other systems.

 A note about floating-point exceptions: many of the special functions computed here have poles at various values.
 These will show up as